artemmukhin/TodoApp/README.md

 ```

 Replace `your_jwt_secret` with a secure, random string.
 This file should not be committed to version control to keep sensitive information like secrets and database URIs secure.

+## Troubleshooting Jest Tests

+When running Jest tests, you might encounter a warning indicating that Jest did not exit one second after the test run has completed.
+This usually means that there are asynchronous operations that weren't stopped in your tests.
+To troubleshoot this issue, consider running Jest with the `--detectOpenHandles` flag.
+This flag helps identify potential issues with asynchronous operations not being properly closed.
+Additionally, ensure that any setup or teardown processes in your tests, such as connections to databases or external services, are properly closed after the tests complete.